 Use Tire Chains with Easy: Helpful Hints!

 Be careful when the momentum factor carries you away.
 Should you go too fast, and the rig will slide off the trail.
 The ice under the snow will ensure that.
-You can be “clipping” down a trail in deep powder, come into a turn, try to negotiate the turn and the rig continues straight.
+You can be “clipping” down a trail in deep powder, come into a turn, try to negotiate the turn, and the rig continues straight.
 Here is where tire chains come in handy.
 This article is going to talk about what I feel are some of the most important pieces of equipment to help get you and your rig ready for the winter trail, tire chains in general.

 I usually use chains whenever I do any backcountry driving in the snow -4 tires, 4 chains.
 I’ve even written articles in the past on how to install tire chains, when to use them, and how to keep them from twisting up.
-But, now I’ve found a much better way!
+But now I’ve found a much better way!

 It literally takes half a minute to install a chain on a tire.
 I installed all four tire chains in minutes and didn’t have to move the tires at all to get the chains tight!
 I then drove right out of the predicament.

 That’s right, the tires did not have to be rolled or the vehicle moved to install these chains.
-Although it is a good idea to roll down the road about 50 feet and make sure the chains are properly tensioned, in a tight spot like I had on the trail they worked just fine without doing this.
+Although it is a good idea to roll down the road about 50 feet and make sure the chains are properly tensioned, in a tight spot like I had on the trail, they worked just fine without doing this.

 It’s as simple as sliding the chain behind the tire, bringing the inner cable connector up to the top and making the connection for the inner link, then connecting the outer link, straightening the chain on the tire, pulling the tensioning chain through the locking mechanism, pulling tight, then hooking it to an appropriate link to keep the chain tensioner.

-You can use chains for worn or non-aggressive tread tires too especially when driving through mud or lose rock.
+You can use chains for worn or non-aggressive tread tires too especially when driving through mud or loose rock.
 It is best to put them on the front axle so that you have steering, braking, and traction.
 Other suggestions for using chains are the following:

 - Be cautious when spinning the tires.
 The fact is that the chains may catch on unseen stumps, rocks, as well as roots, and that will result in could breaking an axle or even a hub.